-- Pediatric specialists and subspecialists including surgery, gastroenterology (digestive care), cardiology (heart care), neurology, neonatology (newborn care), pulmonology (lung care), and ophthalmology (eye care).
+- Pediatric specialists and subspecialists include surgery, gastroenterology (digestive care), cardiology (heart care), neurology, neonatology (newborn care), pulmonology (lung care), and ophthalmology (eye care)

 Care for All Urgent Medical Needs

 Our pediatric emergency medicine experts care for the full range of illnesses and injuries in young patients, including:

 - Breathing problems such as bronchiolitis and asthma

 - Digestive problems such as intussusception (bowel obstruction)

 At NewYork-Presbyterian Queens, we recognize that every child with an acute medical condition has a unique set of symptoms, circumstances, and needs.
 We take a holistic approach to care that considers the entire patient, including their physical, emotional, and social factors.
 We partner with patients and their families in shared decision-making, empowering them with knowledge, support, and the most effective treatment options to achieve the best possible outcome for every child.

 We believe emergencies impact not only your child but your entire family.
 We promote a “family-centered model” in which we encourage you to participate in decision-making and remain present for your child’s medical care.
 We will inform you and your child, guide you through your visit, and facilitate appropriate follow-up.

 Treating pain is one of our top priorities.
 Our team will rapidly assess your child when they arrive and provide prompt pain relief.

 Hospitalists are doctors who work exclusively within the hospital and provide continuity of care.
 There is always a pediatric hospitalist onsite at NewYork-Presbyterian Queens.
 The pediatric hospitalist is available for consultations in the Pediatric Emergency Department.
 It can promptly connect children with the necessary care, including admission to the Pediatric Inpatient Unit or Intermediate Care Unit, if needed.